sjstoelting/pgsql-tweaks/README.md

 All functions and views are covered by tests.
 The tests are done in simple SQL statements.
 Each test does raise division by zero if it fails.

-The tests have been done with PostgreSQL 13 up to 18 beta 1.
+The tests have been done with PostgreSQL 13 up to 18 beta 2.

-All examples have been tested with PostgreSQL 17, differences in the behavior of previous versions are noted.
+All examples have been tested with PostgreSQL 18 beta 2, differences in the behavior of previous versions are noted.

 [![version](https://img.shields.io/badge/PostgreSQL-13-blue.svg)]()
 [![version](https://img.shields.io/badge/PostgreSQL-14-blue.svg)]()